 2. Adjust the pH and Alkalinity levels of the water using pH Plus, pH Minus and Alkalinity Plus.
 These levels must be within proper ranges or the water will not clear.

 3. Super chlorinate the water to kill off any bacteria and algae.
-If your pool is dirty, it may need many liters of shock over a period of a few days before the water clears.
-Start by adding 12 or 16 liters, and if you see no results within 12 hours, add 12 to 16 more liters the next day.
+If your pool is dirty, it may need many Kilograms of shock over a period of a few days before the water clears.
+Start by adding 10 or 14 Kilograms, and if you see no results within 12 hours, add 10 to 14 more Kilograms the next day.
 Continue until you notice the water changing color to either cloudy white, light green or clear.
 You may also want to add an algaecide to the water at this point.

 4. Run your filter 24 hours a day and backwash 3 – 4 times a day for the fastest results.
 Green or cloudy water will quickly clog a filter, so you may have to backwash your filter many times a day until the pool clears.
 You can’t over-backwash a pool filter.
 The more you run your pool, and the more you backwash the filter, the faster the pool will clear up.
 If you have a D.E. filter, remember to add new D.E. to the skimmer closest to your filter after each backwashing.